isomerpages/moe-peicaisec/_distinctive-programmes/PinnaCle(Talent Development)/PinnaCle(Talent Development).md

 <h4><strong>Talent Development Programme (PinnaCle@Peicai)</strong></h4>
 <p>Peicai Secondary School’s vision as a forward-looking school is to nurture
 future-ready students with a critical mind and a compassionate heart.</p>
-<p>PinnaCle@Peicai, the school’s Talent Development Programme (TDP) offers
+<p>PinnaCle@Peicai, the school’s Talent Development Programme (TDP), provides
-enriched and customised opportunities in English, Mathematics, Science and Sports to enable and empower students with strengths and talents in specific disciplines to Discover, Develop and Excel at more advanced levels.</p>
+enriched and customised learning experiences in English, Mathematics, Science, and Sports.
+It is designed to deepen students’ mastery in specific disciplines while cultivating key 21st Century Competencies, including critical, adaptive, and inventive thinking.
+Through this programme, students are empowered to stretch their potential, pursue excellence, and develop as confident, future-ready learners.</p>
 <p>PinnaCle@Peicai aims to</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" src="/images/tdp1.png">